 Led by Prof. Üstel, a team of writers developed the Resource Kit, which provides the teachers with the content to create an atmosphere that encourages thinking and constructive debate in class.
-The Resource Kit is a compilation of folders prepared under 6 main themes: Genetics, discrimination, globalization, war, cultural heritage and environment.
-Each folder has one title page, which defines the general framework of the theme, and 10 sub-titles each consisting of one page that provide the readers with the opportunity to focus on some main topics about the theme.
-It was approved by the board of education on January 6, 2010 and distributed to trainers as well as teachers to be used in the trainings.
+The Resource Kit is a compilation of folders prepared under six main themes: Genetics, Discrimination, Globalization, War, Cultural Heritage, and the Environment.
+Each folder has one title page, which defines the general framework of the theme, and 10 subtitles each consisting of one page that provide the readers with the opportunity to focus on some main topics about the theme.
+It was approved by the Board of Education on January 6, 2010 and distributed to trainers as well as teachers to be used in the trainings.

 3. Resource Kit: Manual for Teachers

 The Teacher’s Manual, which was developed by Dilara Kahyaoğlu, an experienced teacher, with the help of four junior teachers, is a set of in-class activities to be used with the Resource Kit.
 The Teachers’ Manual is awaiting approval from the Board of Education.